dotnet/runtime/docs/coreclr/project-docs/clr-configuration-knobs.md

 This Document is machine-generated from commit 65f7881 on 08/15/15.
 It might be out of date.

-When using these configurations from environment variables, the variable need to have `ComPlus_` prefix in its name. e.g. To set DumpJittedMethods to 1, add `ComPlus_DumpJittedMethods=1` to envvars.
+When using these configurations from environment variables, the variable need to have `COMPlus_` prefix in its name. e.g. To set DumpJittedMethods to 1, add `COMPlus_DumpJittedMethods=1` to envvars.

 See also [Dumps and Other Tools](../botr/ryujit-overview.md#dumps-and-other-tools) for more information.